choefele/here-tracking-go/README.md

 Note: the implementation's interfaces aren't final yet – expect changes

 ## Credentials
-To use the sample application, or any application created with the HERE Tracking Client C Library, you need to:
+To use the sample application, or any application created with the ingestion API, you need to:

 1. Sign up for a developer account with HERE Tracking.
 2. In the vendor role, create some devices with device licenses.